 We opted to do the Not so Scary Halloween Party, starting at 7 p.m., on our day off during our last visit in October, but spent the rest of the day sleeping in, swimming and relaxing.

 5. Skip the Souvenirs or Limit to One

 They get you big time on the souvenirs.
 Put some money in your budget for one each or skip them altogether.

-Although I wanted to take home the entire Disney Christmas store, I resisted, and the only thing we brought home was a comic for my 12-year-old.
+Although I want to take home the entire Disney Christmas store, I manage to resist.
+One year, the only thing we brought home was a comic for my son :).

 6. Invest in Good Shoes